VikramSudhagar/ImageRepository/README.md

 To run the application/start the server run the command: npm run start

 To run the test cases for the application, run the command: npm run test

+Please read the ImageRepositoryDocumentation to learn more about the API requests